Registering a death

 Registering your loved ones death is an important step in arranging their funeral and administering their estate.

-Registration of a death must be done within 5 days by law, unless the Coroner or other exceptional circumstances are involved.
-The registered Doctor or, if in hospital the Doctor whom last saw your loved one and who certified the death, will need to send, by email, the Medical Certificate of Cause of Death (MCCD) to the Office for the Registration of Births, Deaths and Marriages (Registrar).
+Registration of a death is required within 5 days, unless the Coroner or other exceptional circumstances are involved.
+However, the registered Doctor or, if in hospital, the Doctor whom last saw your loved one and who certified the death, will need to send, by email, the Medical Certificate of Cause of Death (MCCD) to the Office for the Registration of Births, Deaths and Marriages (Registrar).

 Making an appointment

-In order to register a death, you will need to make an appointment at the Registrar in the area where your loved one died, which may not be local to their home, if they passed away in hospital.
-Either the Bereavement Teams within the local hospitals or ourselves will be able to advise which Registrar to contact.
-Currently this process takes place over the phone rather than in person and is on an appointment basis.
+In order to register a death, you will need to make an appointment at the Registrar in the area where your loved one died, which may not be local to their home if they passed away in hospital.
+Either the Bereavement Teams within the local hospitals or our team will be able to advise which Registrar to contact.
+This appointment must take place in person and is on an appointment basis.
 We can assist in liaising with the Registered GP and the Registrar and let you know once you can make an appointment.